LittleCodingFox/GUISample/Readme.md

-			"Tall": "Height of the element (May be Percentage or specific number)", "Enabled": Optional, Whether the user may interact with this (true or false, not as a string), "MouseInputEnabled": Optional, Whether the user may interact with this with a mouse (true or false, not as a string), "KeyboardInputEnabled": Optional, Whether the user may interact with this with a keyboard (true or false, not as a string), "Visible": Optional, Whether this is visible (true or false, not as a string), "Opacity": Optional, Opacity of this element (0 to 1, not as a string), "Tooltip": Optional, Tooltip text,
+			"Tall": "Height of the element (May be Percentage or specific number)", "Enabled": Optional, Whether the user may interact with this (true or false, not as a string), "MouseInputEnabled": Optional, Whether the user may interact with this with a mouse (true or false, not as a string), "KeyboardInputEnabled: Optional, Whether the user may interact with this with a keyboard (true or false, not as a string), "Visible": Optional, Whether this is visible (true or false, not as a string), "Opacity": Optional, Opacity of this element (0 to 1, not as a string), "Tooltip": Optional, Tooltip text,